twaclaw/matmult/README.md

 The hardware module implements the matrix product **C** = **AB**, where **A**, **B**, and **C** are 128 x 128 matrices.

 This hardware accelerator provides a 2.8x speedup compared to NumPy.
-It should be noted that NumPy uses both vectorization and  a more efficient algorithm than the naive one implemented in this example.
+It should be noted that NumPy uses both vectorization and, presumably,  a more efficient algorithm than the naive one implemented in this example.

+A 3.5x speedup can be achieved by using the 64-bit AXI-Stream interface.
+This approach requires additional logic to pack and unpack the matrices.

 ## Repo Organization